What Are Music Hashtags and Why Do They Matter?

 Watch trending tags.
 TikTok's Creative Center and X's Trending section surface real-time hashtag momentum.
 When a relevant tag spikes, create content for it within 24 hours.

-Hashtags drive social discovery.
-But social discovery is only one piece of the puzzle.
-The real question: are those hashtag-driven listeners converting into streams, saves, and followers on platforms that pay you?
+Hashtags drive social discovery, but social discovery is only one piece of the puzzle.
+The real question: are those hashtag-driven listeners converting into streams, saves, and playlist adds on platforms that pay you?

 Music24 connects social momentum to streaming outcomes.
-With data from 6M+ private playlist listeners, Music24 shows you which artists are gaining real traction (not just social buzz) and which trends are building beneath the surface.
+With data from 6M+ private playlist listeners, Music24 shows you which artists are gaining real traction and which trends are building beneath the surface.
 If your hashtag strategy is working, you will see it reflected in playlist adds and listener behavior weeks before it shows up on public charts.

 Use Music24 to: